Common Idioms and Phrases: Meanings and Origins

 They basically were told to "go sip some ale", thus the term "gossip" was coined.

 A big wig is generally thought of nowadays to be a person of high repute, a wheeler and dealer, someone prominent.

-Also interesting to note is that the term "to pull the wool over someone's eyes", which we know as trying to fool someone, came into existence because of referencing pulling a man's wig over his eyes, in effect, blinding him to what you did not want him to see.
+Also interesting to note is that the term "to pull the wool over someone's eyes", which we know means trying to fool someone, came into existence because it was referencing pulling a man's wig over his eyes, in effect, blinding him to what you did not want him to see.